-Here $p_t^{(k)}$ is the $k^{\text{th}}$ estimate for $p_t$ in an iterative updating process and $\kappa$ is the weight given to the Bayesian prior.
-Relating this equation back to Equation (11.4) requires a bit more probability theory than we have presented here (we need to use a beta distribution prior, conjugate to the Bernoulli random variable $X_t$ ).
-But the form of the resulting equation is quite straightforward: rather than uniformly distributing pseudocounts, we now distribute a total of $\kappa$ pseudocounts according to the previous estimate, which acts as the prior distribution.
-In the absence of other evidence (and assuming that the user is perhaps indicating roughly 5 relevant or non-relevant documents) then a value of around $\kappa = 5$ is perhaps appropriate.
+Here $p_t^{(k)}$ is the k^{th} estimate for p_t in an iterative updating process and is used as a Bayesian prior in the next iteration with a weighting of κ .
+Relating this equation back to Equation (11.4) requires a bit more probability theory than we have presented here (we need to use a beta distribution prior, conjugate to the Bernoulli random variable X_t).
+But the form of the resulting equation is quite straightforward: Rather than uniformly distributing pseudocounts, we now distribute a total of κ pseudocounts according to the previous estimate, which acts as the prior distribution.
+In the absence of other evidence (and assuming that the user is perhaps indicating roughly five relevant or nonrelevant documents) then a value of around $\kappa = 5$ is perhaps appropriate.
 That is, the prior is strongly weighted so that the estimate does not change too much from the evidence provided by a very small number of documents.

-5. Repeat the above process from step 2, generating a succession of approximations to R and hence $p_t$ , until the user is satisfied.
+5. Repeat the above process from Step 2, generating a succession of approximations to R and hence p_t , until the user is satisfied.

-It is also straightforward to derive a pseudo-relevance feedback version of this algorithm, where we simply pretend that VR = V. More briefly:
+It is also straightforward to derive a pseudo RF version of this algorithm, where we simply pretend that VR = V. More briefly:

-- 1. Assume initial estimates for $p_t$ and $u_t$ as above. - 2.
+- 1. Assume initial estimates for p_t and u_t as above. - 2.
 Determine a guess for the size of the relevant document set.
 If unsure, a conservative (too small) guess is likely to be best.
 This motivates use of a fixed size set V of highest ranked documents. - 3.
-Improve our guesses for $p_t$ and $u_t$ .
-We choose from the methods of Equations (11.23) and (11.25) for re-estimating $p_t$ , except now based on the set V instead of VR.
-If we let $V_t$ be the subset of documents in V containing $x_t$ and use add $\frac{1}{2}$ smoothing, we get:
+Improve our guesses for p_t and u_t .
+We choose from the methods of Equations (11.23) and (11.25) for reestimating p_t , except now based on the set V instead of VR.
+If we let V_t be the subset of documents in V containing x_t and use add $\frac{1}{2}$ smoothing, we get:

-and if we assume that documents that are not retrieved are not relevant then we can update our $u_t$ estimates as:
+and if we assume that documents that are non retrieved are nonrelevant then we can update our u_t estimates as:

-4. Go to step 2 until the ranking of the returned results converges.
+4. Go to Step 2 until the ranking of the returned results converges.

-Once we have a real estimate for $p_t$ then the $c_t$ weights used in the RSV value look almost like a tf-idf value.
-For instance, using Equation (11.18),

-Equation (11.22), and Equation (11.26), we have:
+Once we have a real estimate for p_t , then the c_t weights used in the RSV value look almost like a tf-idf value.
+For instance, using Equation (11.18), Equation (11.22), and Equation (11.26), we have: